Bernie Parrish

-Bernard Paul Parrish (April 29, 1936 – October 23, 2019) was an American college and professional football player who was a cornerback in the National Football League (NFL) and American Football League (AFL) for eight seasons during the 1950s and 1960s.
-Parrish played college football for the University of Florida, and thereafter, he played professionally for the Cleveland Browns of the NFL and the Houston Oilers of the AFL.
+Bernard Paul Parrish (April 29, 1936 – October 23, 2019) was an American professional football player who was a cornerback in the National Football League (NFL) and American Football League (AFL) for eight seasons during the 1950s and 1960s.
+Parrish played college football for the Florida Gators, and thereafter, he played for the Cleveland Browns of the NFL and the Houston Oilers of the AFL.
 Parrish's football memoirs later stirred controversy.

 Early life

-Parrish was born in Long Beach, California in 1936.
+Parrish was born in Long Beach, California, in 1936.
 He grew up in Gainesville, Florida, where he attended P.K.
 Yonge High School and played high school football and baseball for the P.K.
 Yonge Blue Wave.

 College career

 Parrish accepted an athletic scholarship to attend the University of Florida in Gainesville, and played halfback and defensive back for coach Bob Woodruff's Florida Gators football team in 1956 and 1957.
 Memorably, Parrish was named Associated Press "Back of the Week" for his performance in the Gators' 14–7 win over the Vanderbilt Commodores, including rushing for 111 yards, scoring both touchdowns, kicking both extra points, catching an interception, and making seven tackles—including one to prevent the Commodores' tying score.
 He also played second base for coach Dave Fuller's Florida Gators baseball team from 1956 to 1958.
 As a junior in 1958, he batted .433 and led the Gators in runs batted in, hits, doubles and home runs, received first-team All-Southeastern conference (SEC) honors, and was the Gators' first-ever first-team baseball All-American.

 Parrish decided to forgo his senior year of NCAA eligibility, and accepted a Major League Baseball bonus contract.
 Parrish returned to Gainesville during the NFL off-season to complete his degree and graduated from Florida with a bachelor's degree in building construction in 1960.
 He was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."